Sahar Dolatshahi: Career

-In her first decade in cinema, Dolatshahi collaborated with many of Iran’s most distinguished directors, including Abbas Kiarostami, Bahram Beyzai, Bahman Farmanara, Asghar Farhadi, and Masoud Kimiai.
-Her portrayal of Niloufar in *Inversion* garnered significant attention from international critics, marking it as one of her finest performances to date.
-She attended the 69th Cannes Film Festival for this film.
-Another standout role was Asal in *Ice Age*, which earned her her first Crystal Simorgh for Best Supporting Actress.
-Asal, a beauty salon owner, was secretly involved in drug dealing and luring women to underground parties.
-Her roles as Mehraneh Nouri in *Cold Sweat* and Farangis, a pregnant woman with a Gilaki dialect in *Istanbul Junction*, further showcased her versatility.
-A scene featuring Mehraneh Nouri’s *moloudi* recitation in *Cold Sweat* was removed from the film.
+During her first decade in cinema, Dolatshahi collaborated with some of Iran's most distinguished directors, including Abbas Kiarostami, Bahram Beyzai, Bahman Farmanara, Asghar Farhadi, and Masoud Kimiai.
+Her portrayal of Niloufar in Inversion earned significant praise from international critics and is widely considered one of her finest performances; she also attended the 69th Cannes Film Festival where the film was screened.

+Another milestone in her career was her role as Asal in Ice Age, which secured her first Crystal Simorgh for Best Supporting Actress.
+Dolatshahi further demonstrated her versatility with her performances as Mehraneh Nouri in Cold Sweat though her moloudi recitation scene was ultimately cut from the final release and as Farangis, a pregnant woman speaking with a Gilaki dialect, in Istanbul Junction.